Architect Devanne Pena shares her advice on earning a license and her experiences as a Black woman in the architecture profession.

 My grandfather was a stonemason and my grandmother was a painter.
 My mother is a kindergarten teacher, so she kept my sister and I busy with construction paper, blocks, and paints.
 It’s hard to pinpoint exactly what inspired me to become an architect, because I’ve unwaveringly wanted to become one since I was seven years old.
 I hadn’t even met an architect until I was a freshman in college.

-I moved to Fayetteville, NC, when I was eight and found inspiration in the churches.
+I moved to Fayetteville, North Carolina, when I was eight and found inspiration in the churches.
 They were some of the most well built spaces in my community—arguably the only “real” architecture other than government buildings and old plantation homes.
 My first studio project was to design a space that could fit into a 50x50x50 box, and I designed mine as a church.
-The expression that happens within a black southern Baptist church is something to witness.
+The expression that happens within a Black southern Baptist church is something to witness.
 I’ve always wanted to be a voice for the voiceless and, as an architect, design and build spaces that allow expression for the expressionless.

 How long did it take you to complete your experience and exams?
 What was your strategy?